 How do I configure in-app support experience for my app?

 Once Conversational Issue Filing has been enabled, you’ll be able to configure and customize the in-app conversation flow.
 We strongly recommend that you carefully review and test each setting to plan the configuration that best suits the end user experience and workflow for your support team.
+The following are some settings for this purpose that you can find in different tabs on this page.

 Greeting Message: Allows you to write a custom greeting that will appear to users when they first initiate a conversation.
 If you support users in different languages, you should add greeting message text for each of those languages.